Mani likely to seek another term in meeting with PM today

 The PCB has yet to attract sponsors to support provincial associations.
 Leading departments have already refused to be part of this practice.

-Pakistan’s performance has not been consistent.
+Pakistan’s performance has not been consisten.
 The never-ending trend of snatching defeat from jaws of victory goes unchecked.

 Amid all these weaknesses, flaws and lack of efforts put in to achieve desired goals, the PCB under Mani has succeeded in bringing international cricket back to the county.
 New Zealand are about to land in Pakistan and we have already hosted teams like South Africa, Sri Lanka, Bangladesh and Zimbabwe during Mani’s tenure as the Chairman PCB.